 However, the most common and liked ones are almonds and pistachios.

 By all means, you can omit the nut altogether if you have a nut allergy.
 Trust me, your gajrela will still taste delicious without the nuts.

 For my vegan friends, you can choose plant-based milk such as almond milk, rice milk, etc and margarine instead.

 Firstly, you grate the carrots.
 And you can do so by using a regular grater, or a food processor.

 Secondly, you cook the carrots with the cardamom pods until it gets softened and all the liquid from the carrots evaporates.

 Thirdly, add the sugar, salt and milk in.
 And cook the carrot halwa until all the milk dries up and the carrots become soft, a bit caramelised and have the aroma of cardamom.

 Lastly, put the butter in and sprinkle the chopped pistachio or almond flakes just before serving.

 Thank you for reading this Gajar Ka Halwa recipe.
 I hope you’re now intrigued to try it.
 If you do try, it will be awesome if you can share what you think about it in the comments below.
-And please feel free to share the recipe to those who may like it, and pin it in your Pinterest.

 Thank you and all the best.